nadrane/querystring-encoder/README.md

 Today, numerous modules/strategies exist to encode query strings.
 They all have one of two flaws:

-1. They do encode nested objects, but they delimit nesting using unsafe URL characters, resulting in url string that look like this (straight from the [qs](https://www.npmjs.com/package/qs) documentation):
+1. They do encode nested objects, but they delimit nesting using unsafe URL characters, resulting in url string that looks like this (straight from the [qs](https://www.npmjs.com/package/qs) documentation):

 `a%5Bb%5D=c`